For the treatment of active ulcerative colitis that is limited to the rectum and the sigmoid colon.

 - Difficulty sleeping (insomnia).

 On rare occasions this medicine may be absorbed into the bloodstream in sufficient amounts to cause some of the side effects associated with corticosteroids taken by mouth.
-See the factsheets linked at the end of this page for more information.

-The side effects listed above may not include all of the side effects reported by the medicine's manufacturer.
 For more information about any other possible risks associated with this medicine, please read the information provided with the medicine or consult your doctor or pharmacist.

 If you think you have experienced a side effect from a medicine or vaccine you should check the patient information leaflet.
 This lists the known side effects and what to do if you get them.
-You can also get advice from your doctor, nurse or pharmacist.
+You can also get advice from your doctor or pharmacist.
 If they think it's necessary they'll report it for you.

 How can Budenofalk rectal foam affect other medicines?